 - Seeking additional program funding options for the benefit of the medically indigent

 In 2010, the organization grew beyond the city of Rochester, stretching south into the Finger Lakes region, and east to the city of Utica.
+And in 2016, RPCN inched even further east with the opening of Valley Family Health Center in Ilion.
 Now called Regional Primary Care Network, the organization is proud of its roots and is committed to the mission of “providing access to compassionate, individualized health care and wellness-related education for everyone, regardless of financial, cultural, or social barriers.”